dev-oswld/Reviews-about-interesting-books/Efecto-Positivo.md

-# :smiley: #EfectoPositivo: Un libro para actualizar, descargar y resetear tu vida
+# :smiley: #PositiveEffect: A book to update, download and reset your life.

+Text
+Working... :construction:

 ## :pushpin: Some details
-The title previously mentioned is the original in spanish.
+The title previously mentioned is in english, but the original is "#EfectoPositivo: Un libro para actualizar, descargar y resetear tu vida".
 You can find it with **ISBN 9786075272795.**

 | Publisher | Author | Language
 |--|--|--|